studyingcho/studyingcho.github.io/noteSR.md

 ### 1. Observed Time difference

 Let us assume that there are two inertial observers and their relative velocity is $$v$$.
 Also assume that two observers were initially at same position and at the initial instant they set the clock to show $$t=0$$.
-Then sometime later, observer A observes that time $$\Delta t$$ passed from the initial time $$t=0$$.
-And he send the light to the observer B. When the observer B receives the light, he would observe his time from the initial time to be $$\alpha \Delta t$$.
+Then sometime later, observer A observes his clock showing time $$\Delta t$$ has passed from the initial time $$t=0$$.
+And when he observes this, he sends the light to the observer B. When the observer B receives the light, he would observe his clock showing time $$\alpha \Delta t$$ has passed from $$t=0$$.

 Let us assume light can propagate in backward time, so observer A send the light to the past.
-Also assume observer A send the backward-light at the same time when he send forward-light to observer B, i.e., at the instant that he observes time to be $$\Delta t$$ by his clock.
-Then by symmetry, observer B receives the backward-light when he observes his clock to be $$\Delta t/\alpha$$.
+This assumption is not physical, but just a trick to calculate $$\alpha$$.
+Also assume observer A sends the backward-light at the same time when he sends forward-light to observer B, i.e., at the instant that he observes clock to show $$\Delta t$$ has passed from $$t=0$$.
+Then by symmetry, observer B receives the backward-light when he observes his clock to show $$\Delta t/\alpha$$ has passed from $$t=0$$.

 ### 2. Observed Distance difference